For news, updates, rants, and other things of questionable usefulness visit my blog.

 Hi, I'm Pater Maria, I'm behind the scenes of IRRLICHT PROJECT.
 Welcome to my site, and hope you enjoy what you see (and hear).

 What hardware/software do you use?

-Nowadays I mainly use 80s computers and consoles, including the Sinclair ZX Spectrum, Atari ST, various Commodore computers, and sometimes Gameboy.
+Nowadays I mainly use TI graphic calculators and 80s computers such as the Sinclair ZX Spectrum, Atari ST, and various Commodore computers.
 When making music on PC, I use mostly Neil Sequencer (a Linux DAW modeled after Jeskola Buzz), Milkytracker, and obscure little tools from the 90s such as Orangator.